gwww/upb-lib/README.md

 Note: no testing has been completed on the `tcp://` connection as of yet.

 `UPStartExportFile`: the path of where to read the export file generated through File->Export on the UPStart utility.
 This is optional but recommended.

+`flags`: A string that contains a set of comma separated flags.
+Each flag can take the form of <flag_name> or <flag_name>=<value>.
+Parse is simple with no escapes so values cannot contain commas or equals.
+Flags supported are:

+- `unlimited_blink_rate`: By default the minimum value that can be pass to blink a light or link is 30 (which is about 1/2 a second).
+When this flag is specified the minimum is 1.

+## First use of the API

+Read the code in `bin/simple`.
+That is the short use of the API around.
+Beyond that look at the file `lights.py` and `links.py`.
+Any method in those files that has a description that starts with `(Helper)` are generally UPB actions.

 ## Usage